umbrellio/lamian/README.md

 if Sentry initialization is completed.
 If `before_send` is already defined it wraps custom callback.

-If you work with rails the `Lamian::Engine` will be automatically required, that additionally adds `Lamian::Middleware` in the first position in your Rails Application middleware stack.
+If you work with rails the `Lamian::Engine` will be automatically initialized, that additionally adds `Lamian::Middleware` in the first position in your Rails Application middleware stack.

 If you need to manually configure the middleware stack use `Lamian.config.middleware_autoset=false.